Junior-iOS/MercadoBitcoin/README.md

 ```
 ## Tests

-    To simplify the unit test was created the mock mode.
+:warning: ***To simplify the unit test was created the mock mode.
     The mock mode is another target inside the application containing a mock network provider to avoid performing async requests in unit testing and make it easier to run UITests.
-    If you want to run all tests, certify that you run them on MercadoBitcoinMock scheme.
+    If you want to run all tests, certify that you run them on :arrow_right: MercadoBitcoinMock :arrow_left: scheme.***

 ## Credits